OlympusDAO-Education/Documentation/basics/basics.md

 Olympus [owns most of its liquidity](https://dune.xyz/shadow/Olympus-\(OHM\)) thanks to its bond mechanism.
 This has several benefits:

-- Olympus does not have to pay out high farming rewards to incentivize liquidity.
+- Olympus does not have to pay out high farming rewards to incentivize liquidity providers a.k.a renting liquidity.
 - Olympus guarantees the market that the liquidity is always there to facilitate sell or buy transaction.
 - By being the largest LP (liquidity provider), it earns most of the LP fees which